P53: Activation by cellular stress

-p53 is activated in response to a range of cellular stressors, including DNA damage (from ultraviolet or ionizing radiation, or oxidative chemicals), osmotic shock, ribonucleotide depletion, oncogene activation, and viral pneumonia.
+p53 is activated in response to a range of cellular stressors, including DNA damage (for example from ultraviolet or ionizing radiation), osmotic shock, ribonucleotide depletion, oncogene activation, and some viral infections.

-Activation involves two main steps: stabilization of the protein, leading to its accumulation in the nucleus, and a conformational change that allows DNA binding and transcriptional activation.
-This process is initiated by phosphorylation of the N-terminal transactivation domain by stress-responsive kinases.
+Activation involves stabilization of the p53 protein, resulting in its accumulation in the nucleus, and regulatory changes that promote sequence-specific DNA binding and transcriptional activation of target genes.
+These processes are initiated in part by phosphorylation of residues in the N-terminal transactivation domain by stress-activated kinases.
+Phosphorylation of sites within the Mdm2-binding region (for example Ser20) can reduce binding to MDM2 and thereby decrease ubiquitin-mediated degradation of p53.

 Stress-responsive kinases

-Kinases that regulate p53 phosphorylation fall into two major categories.
-One group includes MAPK pathway members such as JNK1–3, ERK1/2, and p38 MAPK, which respond to oxidative stress, membrane damage, and heat shock.
-The second group comprises DNA damage response kinases, including ATM, ATR, CHK1, CHK2, DNA-PK, CAK, and TP53RK, which respond to genomic instability.
-Oncogene-induced activation of p53 occurs via p14ARF, which inhibits MDM2 and thereby stabilizes p53.
+Kinases that regulate p53 phosphorylation can be divided into two broad groups.
+One group includes members of the MAPK pathways, including JNK1–3, ERK1/2 and p38 MAPK, which are activated by diverse cellular stresses such as oxidative stress and heat shock.
+A second group comprises DNA damage response kinases, including ATM, ATR and DNA-PK, together with downstream checkpoint kinases such as CHK1 and CHK2, which are activated by DNA damage and replication stress and contribute to p53 regulation through phosphorylation-dependent signalling.

+Additional kinases implicated in p53 phosphorylation include the CDK-activating kinase (CAK; CDK7–cyclin H–MAT1), which has been shown to phosphorylate p53 (for example at Ser33) in vitro and in vivo, and TP53RK (PRPK), which has been reported to phosphorylate p53 at Ser15.

+Oncogene-induced activation of p53 can also occur via p14ARF (ARF), which inhibits the p53 antagonist MDM2 and thereby stabilizes p53.